 Every big box store and outdoor supplier in business has stocked a tent on their shelves, but very few tent brands can consistently get you through a rainy night.
 No matter where you’re headed, your shelter could make or break your trip, so choose wisely.

-Whether you’re heading out mountaineering, off with the family for the weekend, or looking to save a few bucks on hotel rooms this festival season, we’ll walk you through the best tent brands in the business for explorations of all shapes and sizes.
+Whether you’re heading out mountaineering, off with the family for the weekend, or looking to save a few bucks on hotel rooms this festival season, we’ll walk you through the best brands in the business for explorations of all shapes and sizes.

-You can’t be considered one of the best tent brands without a signature tent, so this buying guide will also cover some of our favorite tents from our favorite brands.
+You can’t be considered one of the best camping tent brands without a signature tent, so this buying guide will also cover some of our favorite tents from our favorite brands.

 Your tent is the only thing standing between bug bites, freezing temperatures, and surprise downpours.
 Don’t go cheap when shopping for a good night’s sleep.
 The right tent might seem expensive, but having a reliable shelter in the bottom of your bag for years to come will allow you to push the limits of your outdoor adventures.